 Think of strategy in two forms:

 The first is how to strategically place your business within the existing market.
-You must know how you are different and similar to others within your industry, both local and national if appropriate.
+You must know how you are different and similar to others within your industry, both locally and nationally.

 Now that you know how you fit within your market, the second component of strategy is your plan of attack for penetrating the market.
 How will you inform your target market of your services and the results that they might expect from working with you instead of your competition?